NATIONAL RADIO DAY

 As wireless came alive, the first broadcast stations began airing programs in the 1920s.
 News and world events were the first items over the airwaves.

 - Radio ownership grew.
 In 1931, two out of five homes owned a radio.
 By 1938, four out of five owned a radio.

 - According to FCC statistics, at the end of 2012, there were more than 15,000 licensed broadcast radio stations in the U.S.

 - On October 1, 1999, the first satellite radio broadcast occurred.
 Worldspace aired the broadcast in Africa.

-To celebrate National Radio Day, listen to your favorite radio station and give special recognition to your local radio personalities.
+To celebrate National Radio Day, listen to your favorite radio station.
+Give special recognition to the station, radio personalities and the programs that make your days better.
 Use #NationalRadioDay to post on social media.

 Educators, join the National Day Calendar Classroom to get your students involved in National Radio Day with crosswords puzzles, a podcast and more!
 Every week the classroom offers a variety of lessons and projects to keep children engaged and learning.

 We were unable to find the creator and the origin of National Radio Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!